Jman012/FloatplaneAPI/README.md

 1. Clone this repository
 2. Change directory into the `/src` folder: `cd src`
-3. Fetch the frontend files for the **previous** version: `./fp-frontend-fetch.sh <previous version number>`
+3. Fetch the frontend files for the **previous** version: `./fp-frontend-fetch-2.sh <previous version number>`
-	1. E.g. `./fp-frontend-fetch.sh 3.5.1`
+	1. E.g. `./fp-frontend-fetch-2.sh 4.0.12`
 	2. This assumes that `wget` is installed on the system
-4. Fetch the frontend files for the **current** version: `./fp-frontend-fetch.sh <previous version number>`
+4. Fetch the frontend files for the **current** version: `./fp-frontend-fetch-2.sh <previous version number>`
-	1. E.g. `./fp-frontend-fetch.sh 3.5.1-a`
+	1. E.g. `./fp-frontend-fetch.sh 4.0.13`
-5. Un-minify the files: `prettier --write Frontend`
+5. Un-minify the files: `prettier --write Frontend/4.0.12 && prettier --write Frontend/4.0.13`
 	1. This assumes that [Prettier](https://prettier.io/) is installed on the system
-6. Perform a quick diff to clean up the files and see which files differ: `./fp-frontend-diff.sh <previous version> <current version>`
+6. Perform a quick diff to clean up the files and see which files differ: `./fp-frontend-diff-2.sh <previous version> <current version>`
-	1. E.g. `./fp-frontend-diff.sh 3.5.1 3.5.1-a`
+	1. E.g. `./fp-frontend-diff.sh 4.0.12 4.0.13`
-	2. The cleanup replaces references of the version numbers in, specifically, `app.js` with a common piece of text in order to avoid many false-positives in the resulting diffs.
+	2. The cleanup replaces references of the version numbers in, specifically, `main.js` with a common piece of text in order to avoid many false-positives in the resulting diffs.
 7. Then, manually inspect the diff of the files listed to see what has changed.

 The file `fp-frontend-version.txt` is a collection of recent version changes that Floatplane has made, starting with `3.5.1`.
 This may be updated irregularly.